ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "application/dap-aggregation-job-resp".

 Depending on the task parameters, processing an aggregation job may take some time, so the Helper MAY defer computation to a background process.
 It does so by responding with the field `status` set to `processing` and a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
 The Leader then polls the Helper by making HTTP GET requests to the aforementioned Location.
-The Helper responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
+The Helper responds to GET requests with HTTP status 200, a media type of "application/dap-aggregation-job-resp", and a body consisting of an `AggregationJobResp` with the `status` field reflecting the current state of the job.
 When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 Changing an aggregation job's parameters is illegal, so further HTTP PUT requests to `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the